Virus variant from South Africa detected in US for 1st time

 Health officials also worry that if the virus changes enough, people might get COVID-19 a second time.

-President Joe Biden on Monday reinstated COVID-19 travel restrictions on most non-U.S. travelers from Brazil, the U.K. and South Africa.
-And the Centers for Disease Control and Prevention is recommending that Americans do not travel at this time.
+Biden on Monday reinstated COVID-19 travel restrictions on most non-U.S. travelers from Brazil, the U.K. and South Africa.
+The Centers for Disease Control and Prevention recommends that Americans avoid travel.

 Stobbe reported from New York.